Lookhi

 Lookhi, formerly known as Lakhipur, is a village in Kosli Tehsil, Rewari district, Haryana, India.
 It is located on the Kosli–Kanina road and is equidistant from both cities.
 With a population of 6,000 to 8,000 people, Lookhi is a relatively large village.

 Dr. Abhay Singh Rao was the first person from Lookhi to become a Deputy Commissioner of Police (DCP) in the Haryana Police Department.
 He was also India's first sub-inspector (SI) with a PhD in Criminal Studies.

 Singh's elder brother, Rajpal Yadav, was the first man from the village to join the Indian Air Force.

+During British Era, The then headman of the village, Haridwari Lal Nambardar donated some land and built a school on his own, later on the school was recognised by the government.